-Bellin believed the artful tale,

-In which without remorse or dread, He'd placed the murder'd Lampe's head, And to the Ram did say: -"My friend, I charge thee have a care, -Of opening the scrip beware, While journeying on thy way; -'Tis closed with many a cunning knot, And when the Monarch finds, I wot, That all is as is wont to be, In letters he receives from me, Thy faith he will repay. -Nav more, 't would aid thy rise at court, If thou shouldst add in thy report, I took to aid thy subtle wit, Advice and council, ere I writ." -With joy cried Bellin: "Friend, I find In this, a proof of generous mind; -'Tis true I've little clerkly skill, the court is the two point Hard
+Bellin believed the artful tale, And straightway Econard brought the mail; In which without remorse or dread, He'd placed the murder'd Lampe's head, And to the Ram did say: ----"My friend, I charge thee have a care, .
+Of opening the scrip beware, While journeying on thy way; - 'Tis closed with many a cunning knot, And when the Monarch finds, I wot, That all is as is wont to be, In letters he receives from me, Thy faith he will repay. ---Nay more, 't would aid thy rise at court.
+If thou shouldst add in thy report, I took to aid thy subtle wit, Advice and council, ere I writ." ---With joy cried Sellin: "Friend, I find In this, a proof of generous mind; ----'Tis true I've little clerkly skill, rench sc